 - Raise the funds necessary to meet annual operating budget and to build the reserves needed to insure financial sustainability.

-Qualified candidates for the position of Executive Director will be expected to understand, embrace, and advance NPTA’s mission and be prepared to serve as the “face” of the organization.
+Qualified candidates for the position of Executive Director will be expected to understand, embrace and advance NPTA’s mission and be prepared to step in to be the face of the organization when necessary and appropriate.
 All candidates will also be expected to present the following:

 - Minimum of ten years of progressively increasing responsibility, including management of staff in nonprofit organizations, with a minimum of five years in an executive-level position.